notesofcliff/delve/src/home/doc/user/Ingesting_Data.md

 The utility batches events to improve performance.
 You can configure the batch size and the maximum queue size using the `--batch-size` and `--max-queue-size` arguments, respectively.

 ## Syslog (UDP/TCP/TLS)
-Flashlight supports Syslog for data ingestion over UDP, TCP, and TCP with TLS.
+Delve supports Syslog for data ingestion over UDP, TCP, and TCP with TLS.
 This method is commonly used for collecting logs from network devices, servers, and other infrastructure components.

 ### Usage
-The syslog-receiver utility is a command-line tool that can be used to receive syslog messages and send them to Flashlight.
+The syslog-receiver utility is a command-line tool that can be used to receive syslog messages and send them to Delve.
 Below are the steps to use the syslog-receiver utility:

 1. Open a terminal or command prompt.
-2. Navigate to the Flashlight directory.
+2. Navigate to the Delve directory.
 3. Execute `set-env.bat` (Windows) or `source set-env` (Linux/Mac).
 4. Execute `python utilities/cli/syslog-receiver.py --help`.
 5. Run the script with the appropriate arguments.